 Certified KIDS CAMPS

-IBCCES Certified Autism Centers require staff to complete a minimum of 14 hours in autism training, pass a comprehensive autism competency exam and meet IBCCES Board approval.
+Our Kids Camps offer age-specific programs for infants, toddlers, pre-teens and teens.
+Camp staff completed a minimum of 14 hours in autism training.
+They also had to pass a comprehensive autism competency exam as well as meet IBCCES Board approval.
 Ongoing autism training must be maintained every two years.

 “Beaches Resorts is setting the industry standard by partnering with IBCCES in making their world-renowned properties friendly for people with autism and their families,” said Dr. Stephen Shore, internationally-known autism speaker, author, and self-advocate.
 “I encourage other resorts and travel companies to follow their lead.”